 Primarily navigating love, money, and the journey that is this life, these masterpieces as the great Mmaa Pe Sokoo medley, Su Fre Wo Nyame, Se Se Odo, Sika Ne Berimah all invoke excited hip sway, famously amongst former First Lady Nana Konadu Agyemang Rawlings, and Communications Minister Ursula Owusu-Ekuful among a host of key dignitaries who grace the perfectly-organized night.

-The 6th edition of he 2017 Vodafone African Legends Night was put together by the Global Media Alliance, with legendary broadcaster Kwame Sefa Kayi (Peace FM) performing MC duties.
+The 2017 Vodafone African Legends Night was put together by the Global Media Alliance, with legendary broadcaster Kwame Sefa Kayi (Peace FM) performing MC duties.
 Other notable African performers to mount the enviable stage in the past have included Yvonne Chaka Chaka, Hugh Masekela, Femi Kuti, Freddy Meiway, Gyedu Blay Ambulley, Akosua Agyapong, Kpanlogo man Amandzeba Nat Brew, Nana Tuffuor, saxophonist Steve Bedi, and Ben Brako.